konpapp/bang-the-dice-game/README.md

 # BANG!
 The Dice Game
-This is an online adaption of the board game using Node.js and Socket.io.
+This is an online adaption of the actual board game using Node.js and Socket.io.

 For an overview of the board game and its rules you can visit [this link](https://www.ultraboardgames.com/bang/dice-game-rules.php).